SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 >
 > 14.5.1 Coverage of protected areas in relation to marine areas

 The target is interpreted to cover research about the establishment and management of marine protected areas.
-This provides overlap with 14.2 - while 14.2 is not explicitly about marine protected areas, "protect" is stated as one of the actions, suggesting that research on the establishment/maintenance of MPAs falls under 14.2 as well as 14.5.
+This interpretation overlaps with  our interpretation of 14.2 - while 14.2 is not explicitly about marine protected areas, "protect" is stated as one of the actions, so we consider research on the establishment/maintenance of MPAs to fall under 14.2 as well as 14.5.

 This query consists of 1 phrase.
 The general structure is *action + protected areas*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.
 The phrase is identical to 14.2 phrase 1.